SondreEMelhus/lost-in-translation/README.md

 ## Install
 - Clone the git repository and install the application using Node with the command npm install.
-- In terminal type: npm install react-hook-forms
+- In terminal type: npm install react-hook-form

 ## Usage
 The application can be used from the link: https://lost-in-translation2.herokuapp.com/.
 It can also be runned locally using the command npm start.